KatharinaJacoby/01-project-CareFirst/Day 1 + 2 of the HamburgSafety  Project Hybrid-Mamba.md

 # Day 1+2
-**Hamburg Safety Mamba Hybrid Prototype Development
+**Hamburg Safety Mamba Hybrid Prototype Project
 **
 This document chronicles the development of the Hamburg Safety Mamba hybrid prototype through iterative testing, debugging, and methodology refinements.
 The project is inspired by the APONA framework but is driven by a safety-first, clinician-informed approach that prioritizes patient and staff wellbeing.

 ## 1. Project Overview

-- **Goal**: Build a hybrid clinical–temporal model to predict system breakdown, staff wellbeing deterioration (burnout, retention risk), and patient safety degradation in Hamburg EMS/ED workflows.
+- **Idea**: Build a hybrid clinical–temporal model to predict system breakdown, staff wellbeing deterioration (burnout, retention risk), and patient safety degradation in Hamburg EMS/ED workflows.
 - **Architecture**:
   - **Clinical encoder**: `HamburgClinicalEncoder` transforms vitals, demographics, system, and environmental features into a unified representation.
   - **Backbone**: GRU (proof‑of‑concept) with a future plan to swap in a Mamba temporal backbone for long‑range reasoning.